Transgender rights in Germany: Third gender

-While the legal gender for trans people can be changed through the Selbstbestimmungsgesetz, they will still be forcibly misgendered as biological parents on their children's birth certificates with a reference to their old gender (e.g. a trans woman as "father"), with no option of a reissued certificate.
-This has been overruled in other EU countries like France, but not so far in Germany, potentially involuntarily outing transgender parents to their children's schools and to other governments when they travel, which according to TGEU is a threat to transgender people's freedom of travel.

 Discrimination protections

-The Equal Treatment Act came into force on 18 August 2006.
+The General Equal Treatment Act came into force on 18 August 2006.
 It bans discrimination based on sexual orientation, gender identity and sex characteristics in employment and the provision of goods and services.

-Hate speeches on the basis of sexual orientation and gender identity are not banned nationwide in Germany.
+Hate speech on the basis of sexual orientation and gender identity is not banned nationwide in Germany.
 Some states have laws banning all forms of discrimination in their constitutions (Berlin, Brandenburg, Bremen, Saarland and Thuringia).
 In those states, hate speech based on both sexual orientation and gender identity is prohibited.

 Politicians

 In September 2021, Nyke Slawik and Tessa Ganserer, members of the Green Party, were elected to the Bundestag.
 They are openly transgender women.
 Later that year, the government pledged to loosen restrictions on legal name changes and to compensate transgender people who were sterilized against their will.

 Michaela Lindner was one of the first out transgender politicians in Germany.